vsubasri/pbmc-classification/README.md

-# Peripheral Blood Nuclear Cells (PBMCs) Cell-Type Classification
+# Peripheral Blood Nuclear Cells (PBMCs) cell-type classification using scRNA-sequencing data

 Single-cell RNA sequencing (scRNA-seq) allows for the profiling of gene expression at single-cell resolution.
 It has the potential to uncover rare cell populations, reveal regulatory relationships between genes, and track the trajectories of distinct cell lineages across development.
 Cell-type classification is a critical step in analyzing the scRNA-sequencing data.
 For instance, understanding the cells that make up the tumor microenvironment can inform clinicians how a patient’s immune system may react to various therapeutic strategies.
 In this study our goal is to develop a machine learning-based classifier for single-cell cell-type classification of peripheral blood mononuclear cells (PBMCs) and conduct various ablation experiments.